Super Cup 2018: FC Goa 3-1 ATK: Gaurs set up quarter-final date with Jamshedpur FC

-Keane chose himself to support Robin Singh up front, Sibongakonke Mbatha and Zequinha were on either flanks.
+Keane paired up with Robin Singh in attack and Sibongakonke Mbatha and Zequinha were on the flanks.
 With Conor Thomas in midfield and Jordi Figueras in defence, ATK made use of the maximum allowance of five foreigners in the lineup.

 On the other hand, without their head coach Sergio Lobera, his assistant Derrick Pereira missed the services of Ahmed Jahouh and Manuel Lanzarote.
 However, ISL golden boot winner Coro led the attack with Boumous supporting him.